AdaGold/carnival-recipes/merge-conflict-remote.md

 Once everyone in your group has completed the baseline setup instructions above you're ready to start building the recipe together.

-#### General advice

-There are a few things to look out for when working through this activity:

-- You may want to review [Intro to Git](https://learn-2.galvanize.com/cohorts/2498/blocks/1032/content_files/intro-to-git/collaborating.md) and  [Branches in Git](https://learn-2.galvanize.com/cohorts/2498/blocks/1441/content_files/branches-in-git/branches.md).
-- You can review the [slides](https://docs.google.com/presentation/d/15OFyyoNJevzk7IpdZCP6VwMLju0MVS2pv0qeETLOa6Q/edit?usp=sharing)
-- The end result should be a real, usable recipe.
-The original recipe files were all complete works from various recipe websites online.
-- If you find that the result of one of your merges is missing critical ingredients or any numbered steps, you should go back and double check that you didn't lose any lines while resolving a merge conflict.
-- Your recipe scraps may have duplicate lines.
-We've added these in to more accurately portray the full range of potential merge conflicts. **Important**: you should get rid of any duplicate lines while merging.
-- There's no "right" way to do this activity, all of the strategies listed below are valid ways to build the recipe file.
-- Have fun!

-#### Recipe building process

 Because each member of your group now has a different version of the recipe file in their local repository, building the complete recipe by merging those versions together will result in merge conflicts.
 To handle those merge conflicts sensibly your group should use the following process to construct the final recipe file:

 1. Each person on a team will create a branch with `git checkout -b BRANCH-NAME`, selecting their own branch name based off the recipe scrap they have, and commit the changes they have made to the recipe.
 1. Each team member will push their changes up to github with `git push origin BRANCH-NAME`.
 1. Each team member will open a **pull request** trying to merge their branch on github into `master`.  **Be very careful to make the PR against your forked repository and NOT AdaGold.**
+    - To make the PR against your team members forked respository and not AdaGold, we will need to change the base repository
     - If there is a report of a merge conflict you will need to:
-       - Pull the current state of master into their branch with `git pull origin master`
+       - Pull the current state of master into **their feature branch** with `git pull origin master`
+       - in VS code select **accept both changes**
-       - Resolve the merge conflicts and commit the result
+       - Resolve the merge conflicts by rearranging the recipe and commit the result
        - Push the result up to git hub with `git push origin BRANCH-NAME`
        - Then attempt to merge their pull request.
 If new changes have happened on master they may have to repeat step 1 above.
 1. Merge changes simultaneously, kind of like the _ad-hoc_ strategy.